meibraransari/dotfiles/README.md

 # Ibrar Ansari Dotfiles

-These are my shell configuration dotfiles which provide me power of automation using keyboard shortcuts and reduce time on terminal related to relevant tasks.
+These are my configuration dotfiles which provide me power of automation using keyboard shortcuts and reduce time on terminal related to relevant tasks.

 ## Setup instruction